aganse/py_tf2_gpu_dock_mlflow/README.md

 ### TL;DR
 1. have GPU and Docker already working on your system
-2. have your MLFLOW_TRACKING_URI env var pointing to a running mlflow server
+2. have your MLFLOW_TRACKING_URI env var pointing to a running MLflow server
+3. have your MLflow server's artifact storage directory and your data files accessible somewhere within /storage (which is volume-mapped into the container)
 3. git clone <this repo> and cd into it
 4. make build
-5. make load_tfdata
+5. make load_tfdata (if using the default tf dataset shown in this readme)
 6. make run